APJohns/OkGrub/README.md

-# OkGrub
+# SnacksNearU
-Swipe right on your next dinner spot with this website
+Swipe through to find your next drink, snack, or meal